Meta-learning-based percussion transcription and $t\bar{a}la$ identification from low-resource audio: Introduction

+In this work, we address the challenge of performing accurate Tabla Stroke Transcription (TST) and Automatic Drum Transcription (ADT) with limited annotated data.
+Based on the transcribed stroke sequences from TST, we propose methods for $t\bar{a}la$ identification, as $t\bar{a}la$ forms the rhythmic backbone of Hindustani music.
+Identifying the $t\bar{a}la$ enables a deeper analysis of Hindustani music, and existing music sequence matching approaches \cite{T1,T3} are not directly applicable in this context.

-The key contributions of this work are summarised as follows: \begin{enumerate} \item A novel meta-learning-based approach for Tabla Stroke Transcription (TST) is proposed and validated on both tabla solo and complete concert recordings.
-This method is further validated for Automatic Drum Transcription (ADT) tasks using DTD, DTP, and DTM datasets. \item Two new $t\bar{a}la$ identification methods based on tabla stroke sequences are introduced. \item A synthetic dataset is curated from the existing mridangam stroke dataset. \end{enumerate}
+The key contributions of this work are summarized as follows: \begin{enumerate} \item A novel meta-learning-based approach for TST is proposed and validated on both tabla solo and full concert recordings.
+This method is also extended to ADT tasks using the DTD, DTP, and DTM datasets, demonstrating its generalization across datasets. \item Two new $t\bar{a}la$ identification methods based on tabla stroke sequences are introduced. \item A synthetic dataset is curated from the existing mridangam stroke dataset. \end{enumerate}

-The rest of the paper is organized as follows: Section \ref{literature} provides a brief overview of the related literature.
-Section \ref{tal in HM} introduces the fundamental concepts of $t\bar{a}la$ in Hindustani music.
-Section \ref{s_proposed_system} provides a detailed description of the proposed method for TST, followed by $t\bar{a}la$ identification, and finally, ADT.
-Section \ref{Exp_set_up} outlines the experimental setup for evaluating the proposed approach, including the datasets used for TST, $t\bar{a}la$ identification, and ADT.
-Section \ref{results} discusses the experimental evaluation and findings, and Section \ref{conclusion} concludes the paper with key insights and future directions.
+The rest of the paper is organized as follows: Section \ref{literature} provides an overview of related literature, Section \ref{s_proposed_system} details the proposed method for TST and ADT, Section \ref{Datasets} presents information about the datasets used, Section \ref{Exp_set_up} outlines the experimental setup, Section \ref{results} discusses the experimental evaluation and findings, and Section \ref{conclusion} concludes the paper with key insights and future directions.
+The dataset and supplementary materials are available at \url{https://github.com/madhavlab/2025_drumtrans_rkodag}